mleggett25/Election_Analysis/README.md

  - Arapahoe: 6.7% (24,801)

 ### County with the Largest Number of Votes
-In the same for loop as above, I wrote an if statement that determined the winning county and get its vote count.
+In the same for loop as above, I wrote an if statement that determined the winning county and get its vote count and then printed the results.

 ```
 for key in county_votes: